-MANY TOURISTS DIE IN THAILAND EVERY YEAR BECAUSE THEY DO NOT WEAR A HELMENT WHILE RIDING A MOTORBIKE – Due to the high number of road deaths in Thailand, of both tourists and Thai citizens, the Thai Government began running a ‘100% Helmet’ campaign in order to get people to wear a helmet whilst driving motobikes.
+MANY TOURISTS DIE IN THAILAND EVERY YEAR BECAUSE THEY DO NOT WEAR A HELMET WHILE RIDING A MOTORBIKE – Due to the high number of road deaths in Thailand, of both tourists and Thai citizens, the Thai Government began running a ‘100% Helmet’ campaign in order to get people to wear a helmet whilst driving motorbikes.

 WARNING: BELOW ARE EXTREME GRAPHICS OF MOTORBIKE ACCIDENTS IN THAILAND – YOU WILL NEED A STRONG DISPOSITION TO VIEW THESE – PROCEED WITH CAUTION.

 Last year Thai officials in many high profile tourist destinations, such as Phuket, Samui and Krabi, stopped recording the deaths of tourist, regardless of the cause, in what is seen as an attempt to cover up the disturbing number of tourist deaths.